muellgit/top-tracks/README.md

 Using soundcloud a lot discovering new music a wanted to simply get the link to it as reason for creating this repo.
 Please feel free to fork me and/or contact me to keep up the development of this overdue feature.

 *Convert Soundcloud UserprofileID to UserID*
-The trick is to get the Soundcloud UserprofileID from the UserID trhough an http call to the soundcloud user's webpage.

       http://soundcloud.com/userprofileID
       http://www.soundcloud.com/discover/sets/introducing:userID

+The job is done by getting the soundcloud `userprofileID` from the `userID` through an http call to the soundcloud user's webpage.

   For example this crab is working